 First priority will be given to applicants that are working in a child care program that serves a minimum of 10 low-income children and/or at least 20% of the enrollment serves low income families and working at a Texas Rising Star program.

 This supplement can also be awarded to directors and administrators.
-In order for these applicants to be considered, they must have teachers from their program apply.
-Directors, and administrators are evaluated using a similar assessment procedure, but with varied supplement values.
+For these applicants to be considered, they must have teachers from their program apply.
+Directors and administrators are evaluated using a similar assessment procedure, but with varied supplement values.
 All applications will be verified through a director if they are a teacher, or an upper level department if they are in a management position.

 Please note: Completing the paperwork does not mean you are awarded.
 Award recipients will be notified via e-mail in January 2020 requesting specific paperwork.
 Incomplete packets will not be considered.
 Faxed or email copies are not accepted, without exception.